jheinzel/gh-tutorbot/README.md

   + `default-classroom`: The default value for the `--classroom` option.

-## Working with Tutorbot
+## Working with TutorBot

 1. Check if you are a member with admin permissions in the classroom you want to work with.
    If not, ask the classroom owner to add you as a member with the needed permissions.
-2. Install GitHub CLI and Tutorbot as described above.
+2. Install GitHub CLI and TutorBot as described above.
 3. Download the roster file to your working directory.
 Create the configuration file `appsettings.json` and define the default classroom.
 4. Authenticate with GitHub CLI:
    ```shell